-Current liabilities represent 56.6% and 84.2 % of the Medical Center's total liabilities as of September 30, 2021 and 2020, respectively.
+Current liabilities represent 56.6% and 84.2% of the Medical Center's total liabilities as of September 30, 2021 and 2020, respectively.
 Current liabilities decreased by \$20.5 million or 43% as of September 30, 2021 compared to the balance as of September 30, 2020.
 The change in current liabilities was primarily due to a decrease in deferred revenue from COVID stimulus and payments to vendors.

-The following table reflects the change in net position for the years ended September 30, 2021 and 2020:
+The following table reflects the revenues, expenses and change in net position for the years ended September 30, 2022 and 2021: